Last updated on February 12th, 2022 at 02:42 pm

 Physics problems with pseudo force with solutions- these problems are going to be related to the noninertial frame of reference.

 Let’s solve an interesting numerical.

-A smooth inclined plane of angle of inclination 30 o is moving with a constant acceleration a as shown in the figure.
+A smooth inclined plane with an angle of inclination 30 o is moving with a constant acceleration a (as shown in the figure).
 When a block is placed on the inclined plane, it doesn’t slide down or up the plane.
 The acceleration a must be:______________

 Solution with pseudo force concept: